Past Airliners Conventions

 2003 – Columbus, Ohio, Hyatt Regency Columbus Hotel

-For the first time in Airliners International history, the Saturday night banquet featured a top ranking airline executive.
-Edwin I. Colodny had served as chief executive officer of US Air Inc. and US Air Group until his retirement in 1991.
+For the first time in Airliners International history, the Saturday night banquet featured a top-ranking airline executive: Edwin I. Colodny.
+Mr. Colodny served as chief executive officer of US Air, Inc. and US Air Group until his retirement in 1991.
 Colodny had come up through the ranks of Allegheny Airlines and oversaw the company’s rebranding to US Air in 1979.
+Convention host Jim “JET” Thompson also served as banquet emcee.

 2004 – Los Angeles, California, Sheraton Gateway Hotel, Los Angeles International Airport

 Conventions in the Los Angeles area have always attracted major crowds to see “all the newest aircraft in the coolest color schemes” and to step back in time at the Mojave Boneyard.
-The 2004 venue also provided tours to Long Beach and Chino airports, DC-3 flights, lunch at the Encounter Restaurant and an exclusive tour of the Observation Deck at the LAX landmark.
-Veteran airline executive, David A. Banmiller, addressed the banquet.
+The 2004 venue also provided tours to Long Beach and Chino airports, DC-3 flights, lunch at the Encounter Restaurant, and an exclusive tour of the Observation Deck at the LAX landmark.
+Veteran airline executive, David A. Banmiller, was the banquet’s keynote speaker.
 Banmiller’s career spanned TWA, Sun Country, Pan Am, Air Cal, Sun Jet, American Airlines, and Air Jamaica.
+Convention hosts were Marshall Pumphrey and Craig Morris.

 2005 – Milwaukee, Wisconsin, Four Points by Sheraton – Milwaukee Airport

 A number of innovations were offered for the Milwaukee Convention including a Friday night dance to the sounds of a 19-piece big band and a Wisconsin “Supper Club,” a blend of drinks, dinner, and live entertainment.
-Rene Foss’s Around the World in a Bad Mood play which had made it to Broadway provided the evening’s entertainment.
-Oshkosh, the Air Force’s 128th Air Refueling Wing, Midwest Airlines and Skyway Airlines provided tour opportunities.
+Rene Foss’s Around the World in a Bad Mood play which had made it to Broadway was the evening’s entertainment.
+Oshkosh, the Air Force’s 128th Air Refueling Wing, Midwest Airlines, and Skyway Airlines provided tour opportunities.
+Convention delegation was led by Andrew Stiffler, Tom Kalina and Joe Yeager.

 2006 – Washington, DC, Sheraton Premiere Hotel – Tysons Corner

-The 30th Anniversary convention returned to the nation’s capital and all its aviation resources including the area’s airports, Andrews Air Force Base, the FAA Potomac TRACON center, the FAA System Command Center, the National Air and Space Museum facilities.
+The 30th Anniversary convention returned to the nation’s capital and all its aviation resources including the area’s airports, Andrews Air Force Base, the FAA Potomac TRACON Center, the FAA System Command Center, and the National Air and Space Museum facilities.
 In addition to the Thursday Welcome Reception, the organizing committee served up a Friday night Chesapeake Crab Feast at the hotel.
 Igor Sikorsky, Jr. headlined the banquet and the newly restored Trans Canada Lockheed 10A was scheduled to make an appearance at Washington Dulles International Airport.
+Thanks to Steve Morgan, convention host.

 2007 – Kansas City, Missouri, KCI Expo Center in cooperation with the Holiday Inn Kansas City Airport

 The 2007 Convention honored Paul Collins, whose vision and love of airline memorabilia had launched the Airliners International conventions.
-Collins passing came less than a month before the Kansas City show.
-Jon Proctor, aka Mr. TWA and a longtime friend of Collins was the banquet speaker.
+Collins’s passing came less than a month before the Kansas City show.
+Jon Proctor, aka Mr. TWA and a longtime friend of Paul’s, was the banquet speaker.
 In two other breaks with tradition, the Kansas City show utilized the KCI Expo Center rather than a hotel ballroom for the display hall.
 The Thursday Welcome Party and “Friday Night at the Props BBQ” were hosted in the National Airline History Museum under the wings of a TWA Constellation and Martin 4-0-4.
 It would be a historic preview of future convention events in aviation museums, including the 2008 Dallas, 2011 Portland, and 2015 Atlanta shows.
 Tours took guests to the American Airlines maintenance base, on MCI ramp tours, and the salvage yard of White Industries.
+Chris Slimmer served as convention host.

 2008 – Dallas, Texas, Sheraton Grand Hotel DFW